 Human Possibilities in the Age of Digital Communication

-In this unit, students will be introduced to anthropological perspectives that engage these issues and will explore questions concerning new human possibilities opened up by the dramatic technological transformations of the last few decades.
+In this unit, students will be introduced to anthropological perspectives that engage these issues.
 What do new technological discoveries and the interaction of embedded technologies tell us about human beings of today?
 How are human beings imagined and how is human potential being reconceived in the digital age?
 What will human beings look like and how will they behave in the future?
 This course will open up new and exciting ways of thinking about the nature of human being in the context of rapid technological and cultural change, as well asking how human experiences of love, death, culture, gender, identity, community, the body, mind, work and leisure are being transformed in the context of new technologies.
-Students will be introduced to the important contributions that anthropology is making to the understanding of these dimensions of the contemporary world.

 Unit Fee Information